 Trainees are rated by clinical supervisors for clinical knowledge and competence at the end of each placement.
 Failure to achieve satisfactory ratings may lead to discontinuation of training.
 Trainees present, and must pass, a total of five pieces of work, including four case reports (one being a live observation) and an audit of clinical activity carried out during the first or second year and a service related project carried out in the third year.

-The research thesis is submitted at the end of April of the third year and is examined orally in early July.
+The research thesis is usually submitted at the end of April of the third year and is examined orally in July.
 There are three main categories of outcome, i.e. pass (with or without minor corrections), resubmit, and fail.
 Resubmission requires a considerable revision of the work and may delay the award of the degree.

 Programme content for year 1

 Trainees are visited at the mid-point and end of each placement by their clinical tutor, who facilitates and reviews their clinical development.
 Trainees are expected to attend a minimum number of days on Clinical Placement in order to graduate.

 Programme content for year 3